JOThurgood/SimpleCFD/incompressible/CCAPS_atm_const/README.md

-# CCAPS_vardens - Cell-Centred Approximate Projection Solver
+# CCAPS_atm_constant - Cell-Centred Approximate Projection Solver

-Version of CCAPS for incompressible, variable density flow.
+Version of CCAPS for a time-independent background state in HSE.

-It is the same solution as the main CCAPS, except the code strips away all other run modes / solvers / options (e.g. homogenous density simplification mode, homogeneous + viscosity).

-This is done as a preliminary step in anticipation of writing a version of CCAPS for background subtracted models, (it was becoming to much of an if-nested nightmare to have multiple models / solvers within the one code, so given the purpose of "SimpleCFD" it seemed better to simply produce different versions of CCAPS for each regime, at least for now)
+*This is not finished and not tested*

 See the wiki of the main code for full details of usage and test data: https://github.com/JOThurgood/SimpleCFD/wiki/CCAPS-:-Cell-Centred-Approximate-Projection-Solver